Hamburg is Germany’s Industrial Hotspot

 Other major producers of capital goods are the city’s manufacturers of machinery.
 Dolmar manufactures chain saws in Hamburg, Hauni cigarette processing equipment, Rofin-Sinar high-performance lasers, and Thyssen escalators.
 And the industrial trucks built by Jungheinrich and Still are regarded as top class by their international clientele.

 The Port of Hamburg, Germany‘s biggest hub for the import and export of raw coffee, cocoa beans, tea, spices, raw tobacco and sugar, makes Hamburg a leading location of the food industry.
-International companies in the food and beverage industry such as Unilever have headquarters in Hamburg.
+International companies of the food and beverage industry such as Unilever and Kellogg's operate DACH headquarters in Hamburg.

 In Hamburg, the manufacturing industry also has an enormous strategic importance for the economic development of the city.
 The industry is contractor for other economic sectors and motivating force for technological research.

 Hamburg‘s rise to industrial hotspot took off from shipbuilding.
 A handful of